 How we handle corrections

 US Telehealth Review publishes a public corrections log to maintain editorial accuracy and transparency.
-Every substantive factual correction made to any page on this site is logged here, with the date of correction, the page affected, the nature of the error, and the corrected information.
+Every substantive factual correction made to any page on US Telehealth Review is logged here, with the date of correction, the page affected, the nature of the error, and the corrected information.

 How to request a correction